the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-As you can see the `onDismiss()` method in the `onClick` function gets enclosed by another function.
-Only that way you can sneak in the `objectID` property.
-Otherwise you would have to define the function outside.
-However, by using an ES6 arrow function you can inline it.
+The `onDismiss()` class method is not defined yet.
+We will do it in a moment, but for now the focus should be on the `onClick` handler of the button element.
+As you can see, the `onDismiss()` method in the `onClick` handler is enclosed by another function.
+That way, you can sneak in the `objectID` property of the `item` object.
+An alternative way would be to define the function outside of the `onClick` handler and only pass the defined function to the handler.
+A following chapter will explain the topic of handlers in elements in more detail.

+Did you notice the multilines for the button element?
 Note that elements with multiple attributes get messy as one line at some point.
-That's why the button element is already used with multilines and indentation to keep it readable.
+That's why the button element is used with multilines and indentation to keep it readable.
 But it is not mandatory.
 It is only a code style recommendation.

 Now you have to implement the `onDismiss()` functionality.
-It takes an item id to identify the item to dismiss.
+It takes an id to identify the item to dismiss.
 The function is bound to the class and thus becomes a class method.
-You have to bind class methods in the constructor.
-Additionally you have to define its functionality in your class.
+That's why you access it with `this.onDismiss()` and not simply `onDismiss()`.
+The `this` object is your class instance.
+In order to define the `onDismiss()` as class method, you have to bind it in the constructor.
+Bindings will be explained in another chapter later on.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~